-Examples cover a variety of device platforms (PC, game console, mobile device, wearable, Augmented/Virtual Reality, etc.) and companies (Intel, Microsoft, Apple, Google, Samsung, Xiaomi, Amazon, Facebook, Nintendo, Sony, Dolby, Qualcomm, Nokia, ARM, TSMC, nVidia, Garmin, GoPro, and numerous startups).
+Examples cover a variety of device platforms (PC, game console, mobile device, wearable, Augmented/Virtual Reality, etc.) and companies (Intel, Microsoft, Apple, Google, Samsung, Huawei, Amazon, Facebook, Nintendo, Sony, Dolby, Qualcomm, Nokia, ARM, TSMC, nVidia, Garmin, and numerous startups).

 Those who have or seek product management or similar operational roles and want to identify and articulate their objectives to others (especially upper management) effectively.